org-arl/unet-blog/_posts/2020-04-01-whats-new-in-UnetStack3.1.md

 - **Speed Test** enabled you to quickly measure link performance.
 - **Configurations** dashboard (beta version) provides a visual way to configure various options and agents in the stack.

-In addition to the pre-configured dashboards, users may develop their own dashboards easily.
-Watch out of an upcoming blog article on developing your own UnetStack dashboard!

 #### 2. Localization framework and a new ranging agent

 Underwater acoustic modems are used not only communication, but often also for acoustic ranging.
 The introduction of a localization framework in UnetStack eases the development of underwater positioning and tracking networks, enabling ranging, navigation, and tracking of underwater sensor, robots, and even divers.
 The framework not only supports UnetStack-based modems in the underwater network, but also treats other devices such as commercial off-the-shelf (COTS) transponders and pingers as Unet nodes.
 This enables legacy and low-power nodes to be easily integrated into an underwater positioning network.
 UnetStack now also supports broadcast ranging, allowing multiple underwater nodes to be localized with a single query transmission.